eworm-de/routeros-scripts/INITIAL-COMMANDS.md

 ## Fix existing installation

-The commands above allow to fix an existing installation in case it ever breaks.
+The [initial commands](#initial-commands) above allow to fix an existing installation in case it ever breaks.
 If `global-config-overlay` did exist before it is renamed with a date and time suffix (like `global-config-overlay-2024-01-25-09:33:12`).
 Make sure to restore the configuration overlay if required.

 ---
 [⬅️ Go back to main README](README.md)